moreal/hackerspub-astro-template/README.md

 - For `HACKERSPUB_HANDLE`, use your Hackers' Pub handle without the domain (e.g., `moreal` instead of `moreal@hackers.pub`).
 - Astro automatically loads `.env` files and makes them available via `import.meta.env`.

-Alternatively, you can edit `site.config.ts` directly to hardcode your configuration.
+Alternatively, you can edit `src/config.ts` directly to hardcode your configuration.

 ## Development